Understanding The World Today. The Brisker Rov zt”l said about his father Rav Chaim zt”l that his father could tell what will be in 20

 Also called phylacteries, tefillin are two black leather boxes containing scriptural verses that are written on parchment and leather straps.
 The term tefillin is a Hebrew word which means prayer.
 These written verses are then tied all over the head and left arm, or right arm when the person is left-handed during their morning prayers.
 This item is not used on Shabbat or other Jewish festivals.

 Tefillin are worn to follow the guideline of Torah, and that is to “bind then as a sign upon their hands and making them totafot between their eyes.”
 These tefillin boxes contain four handwritten scriptures that came from the Bible: Deuteronomy 6:4-9, 11:12-21; Exodus 13:1-10, 13:11-16.
-The participants are required to wear these certain texts on their hand and between their eyes.
+The participants are required to wear these specific texts on their hand and between their eyes.

 The hand tefillin have a single parchment strip where all of the four texts are written.
 On the other hand, the head tefillin have four separated compartments.
-Each compartment has a single text written on it.
+Each compartment has a unique text written on it.

 Tzitzit are the tassels that are attached to the four corners of a tallit.
-Sometimes, you can see it affixed to the four-cornered undergarment worn by Jews which is also called tzitzis, small tallit, or tallit katan.
+Sometimes, you can see it affixed to the four-cornered undergarment worn by Jews, which is also called tzitzis, small tallit, or tallit katan.
 According to Torah 15:38-39, people have to wear a garment with Tzitzit for them to remember God as well as the mitzvot or commandments.

 Tzitzit has different types.
 One is the tallit gadol or big cloak, a prayer shawl that is worn during services on the Sabbath and holidays, morning prayers, and special occasions or festive days.
 It also plays a crucial role in weddings in which it is used to make the chuppah or wedding canopy where the man and woman get married.
-Sometimes, the Jews also add some colorful embellishments and decorative Atarah embroidered on a silver thread.
+Sometimes, the Jews also add some colorful embellishments, and decorative Atarah embroidered on a silver thread.

 Another type is the tallit katan or Tzitzit, a garment that can be worn daily when the Jews reached the age of bar mitzvah.
 It looks like a poncho and has four corners.
 It also has a hole on the head.
 Each of the corners has tzitzit or knotted tassels.
 Commonly, its size is enough to fit the person’s body so it can be worn comfortably underneath a dress shirt or t-shirt.